 The main goals, among others, are to support communities in infrastructure development for social projects, to promote trainings in construction professions and trades, and to provide emergency aid to disaster-stricken regions.

-TARGET 2024: 15% less energy consumption per ton sold; 50% renewable electricity rate
+TARGET 2023: 12% less energy consumption per ton sold; maximum share of renewable electricity (baseline 2019)

 Efficient use of energy